The Emergency Fund

 Look: Your debt payoff plan is about getting yourself out of debt now, and doing it as quickly as possible.

 Your Emergency Fund, on the other hand, is about staying out of debt.
-It's the force-field you build around your life to keep the debt ghoulies out.
+It's the force-field you build around your life.
+It's there to keep the debt ghoulies out.

 And quite a force-field it is.
 A fully-funded Emergency Fund means freeing yourself from debt forever.